Table of Contents

 • Time to call emergency services

-Mental health emergencies also occur frequently at night, when people feel isolated or when support is unavailable.
-Common issues include:
+Mental health emergencies often occur at night when people feel isolated or lack support.
+Common situations include:

 • Severe anxiety or panic attacks